 - Chia Seed Oil

 - Chia Seed Oil feeds hair and skin.
 It makes hair shiny and strong, and skin smooth.
 It contains alpha-linolenic acid, an important essential fatty acid, vitamins, and minerals.

-- Choline is found in some beauty and pre-natal supplements.
+- Choline is found in some beauty and prenatal supplements.
 Choline helps the body create DNA for nerve signaling, and for detoxification.
-It’s also used for acetylcholine function, an anti-aging neurotransmitter.
+It’s also used for acetylcholine function, and it is an anti-aging neurotransmitter.

 - Orange Peel has more Vitamin C than the fleshly orange fruit, almost double.
 It improves collagen production resulting in the reduction of dark spots and wrinkles.
 It fights free radicals, removes blackheads and acne, and reduces wrinkles.
 Orange peel is also an antioxidant that reduces inflammation.
 The bacteria-fighting and inflammation reduction properties reduce acne without excess skin drying.
 A citrus oil with a refreshing or neutralizing scent.

 - Lemon/Limon peel contains concentrated vitamin C to build collagen, fade age spots and rejuvenate photodamage.
 Vitamin C reduces excess oil production, shrinks pores, and exfoliates dead surface skin.
 These reduce the formation of adult acne while treating skin aging.

 Lemon Peel Oil is also a natural exfoliator and skin purifier.
 It alleviates skin inflammation and reduces certain infection-causing bacteria.

 Direct, undiluted application of lemon peel oil can be excessively drying to the skin, but it works well within a balanced formulation.